 All things being equal, working with an attorney who focuses exclusively on estate planning can be beneficial.
 They’re more likely to have seen a broader range of estate planning circumstances and can strategically assess your particular needs.

-Experience matters, and you’ll want to find an attorney who has at least several years of experience in estate planning.
+Experience matters, and you’ll want to find an estate planning attorney who has at least several years of experience in estate planning.
 Ideally, your attorney will also have experience seeing an estate plan come into effect after a client’s death.
 First-hand experience of how an estate is actually executed can be invaluable.

 Note, however, that more experience can oftentimes mean higher cost.
 So keep in mind that there are many smart and capable estate planning attorneys that just might have less years of experience but charge a more reasonable price.